 Infrastructure assets and assets under construction (excluding investment property – see Section 4.4) shall be measured at depreciated historical cost.
 An authority may measure community assets at either valuation (in accordance with Section 4.10 of the Code) or historical cost.
 See also the annex to this section, which presents a summary of how the depreciated historical cost basis of measurement has been established.

 All other classes of asset shall be measured at current value.
 For operational assets where there is an active market, this shall be existing use value in accordance with the RICS definitions.
-If there is no market-based evidence of current value because of the specialist nature of the asset and/ or the asset is rarely sold, authorities may need to estimate current value using a DRC approach.
+If there is no market-based evidence of current value because of the specialist nature of the asset and/ or the asset is rarely sold, authorities may need to estimate current value using DRC.
+DRC is a measurement technique as outlined in paragraph 4.1.2.7.
 The current value of council dwellings shall be measured using EUV–SH.
-EUV–SH and DRC are methods of valuation that are based on current value with additional special assumptions for each of the respective methods.
-Surplus assets shall be measured at fair value.
+EUV–SH is a method of valuation that is based on current value with additional special assumptions.
+Surplus assets shall be measured at fair value in accordance with Section 2.10 of the Code.

 Authorities may elect to adopt a depreciated historical cost basis as a proxy for current value for non-property assets that have short useful lives or low values (or both).
 For depreciated historical cost to be considered as a proxy for current value, the useful life must be a realistic reflection of the life of the asset and the depreciation method used must provide a realistic reflection of the consumption of that asset class.